 - Do the adjustments you make in the Develop module work on all the images in the entire sequence?

-You may have to be very careful with your adjustments, occasionally during a sunrise/sunset sequence the light changes so dramatically that the edits made to one file will not work on the entire sequence.
+You may have to be very careful with your adjustments, occasionally during a sunrise/sunset sequence, the light changes so dramatically that the edits made to one file will not work on the entire sequence.

-If you are become as addicted to creating time-lapses as I am you will want a rail.
+If you have become as addicted to creating time-lapses as I am you will want a rail.
 The rail system I recommend after making my own and owning several others is the one made by Dynamic Perception called “Stage One”.
 If you want to add more fun, try a pan and tilt head!

 I love doing these so much that I actually own several Lumix Micro 4/3s cameras and tripods just for this purpose.
 I often set these up for time-lapses and then go off and shoot stills with my Nikon D800.
 Yes, it takes some time, practice, and equipment but oh, what fun!

-Life is short take pictures, and time-lapses!
+Life is short take pictures and time-lapses!